-Below are some questions you may want to ask your doctor or nurse before you have weight-loss surgery.
+Below are some questions you may want to ask your health care provider before you have weight-loss surgery.

 What are the reasons someone should have weight-loss surgery?

-Are there are other ways of losing weight that I should try besides surgery?
+Are there are other ways of losing weight that I should try beside surgery?